 Podcast Audio Recording and Editing Software

 Adobe Audition falls in the ranks of professional software that is widely used for music and sound production by professional audio companies.
 It is great for mixing, editing, and producing podcasts to your liking.
-It does come at a steep price, but you would be surprised to find out how effective it can improve your sound quality.
-Given its reputation, the app proves that it can scale for podcast beginners that want to pursue a professional career out of it.
+It does come at a steep price, but you would be surprised to find out how effectively it can improve your sound quality.
+Given its reputation, the app proves that it can scale for podcast beginners that want to pursue a professional career it.

 Audacity is free, open-source podcast editing software that’s compatible with Windows, macOS, and Linux.
 It’s completely free to use and should provide the basic features to allow you to record your podcast, edit audio tracks, add effects, and turn to tons of online tutorials for support.
 Although there’s a little bit of a learning curve to use their user interface, it still provides the best bang for your buck as it’s Free.
 All with no need to enter an email address either, it’s free to download.

 Hindenburg Journalist is a paid option software made for podcasting recording and podcast editing.
 It’s designed to work with Windows and macOS with a great user interface to go with it.
-This app gives you the tools to record, edit, adjust sound levels, and publish to podcast hosting sites.
+This app gives you the tools to record, edit, adjust sound levels, and publish to podcast hosting platforms.
 This way, your content publishing workflow won’t be as complicated.
 To start though, Hindenburg has a paid subscription that you can choose to upgrade to the Pro version at a higher cost.
 You’ll want to see if their features are worth the extra cost.

 Logic Pro X

 Pro Tools, as its name implies, is widely used by professional music producers, not just podcast recording software.
 It has many great plugins that let you have more features to utilize.
-Although it has a free version, not all podcasting tools will be available for you.
+Although it has a free version, not all editing tools will be available for you.
 However, thanks to the free version, you can experiment around before you decide to upgrade and establish a more permanent setup.

 SquadCast is a podcast recording software made for collaboration.
 It’s made for long-distance podcasting where you can involve a group of people to discuss a topic despite not being in the same physical space.
-This is paid software that lets you connect through Skype calls, with the option to also record video.
+This is paid software that lets you connect through Skype interviews, with the option to also record video.
 And consequently, it records an audio file that can be uploaded in real-time to your preferred backup storage location in the cloud or on local folders.
 After the podcast, you can feed the audio files to editing.

 Aside from the above 9 audio editing and recording software options, there are still more audio editing software options available.
-A few special mentions are: Music Radio Creative, Scribie, Zencastr, Reaper, Cleanfeed, TwistedWave, and FL Studio 20.
+A few special mentions are Music Radio Creative, Scribie, Zencastr, Reaper, Cleanfeed, TwistedWave, and FL Studio 20.

-What To Look For in a DAW
+What To Look For in the Best Audio Software for Podcasting

 Some podcasters like to broadcast live, while some prefer to record and upload periodically.
-Recording live, audiences can experience live interactions with the podcast host as natural as can be.
+Recording live, audiences can experience live interactions with the podcast host as naturally as can be.
 It feels more realistic but may not be fitting if you want to be able to a good story.
 It depends on the podcast host and their abilities.

-Non-live recordings allow the audio editor to play with the editing, add sound effects, music, and inject more creativity and entertainment overall.
+Non-live recordings allow the audio editor to play with the editing, add sound effects, and music, and inject more creativity and entertainment overall.

 There’s no right or wrong podcast approach, just what works best for you and your podcast.
-At the end of the day, your audience would value good quality audio and that started with good audio production.
+At the end of the day, your audience would value good quality audio, and that started with good audio production.

-Here are five tips to guide you on what you should be looking for in good audio recording and editing software, free and paid options:
+Here are five tips to guide you on what you should be looking for in good audio recording and editing software, with free and paid options:

 And for that, we suggest for you not to get caught up in this confusion.
 Even when those software applications that claim to have lots of features – it doesn’t necessarily mean that they’re the better option.